 Most of us have worked hard to become good leaders.
-We’ve gone to trainings and leadership programs, learned and practiced new skills, read books, taken leadership assesments, and had 2722coaches and mentors.
+We’ve gone to training and leadership programs, learned and practiced new skills, read books, taken leadership assessments, and had 2722coaches and mentors.
 After all that effort, it’s natural to go on autopilot and think, “I’ve got this.”

 The problem is, no matter how successful or talented we are, we will still make mistakes and develop bad habits.
 In addition, business environments steadily change, sometimes so subtly we don’t notice.
 That means that what once worked may now be ineffective and we need to adapt.
 But are you willing to change?